codalnest/files/lgc.md

 (d) In the case of highly urbanized cities, the main features of the ordinance or resolution duly enacted or adopted shall, in addition to being posted, be published once in a local newspaper of general circulation within the city: Provided, That in the absence thereof the ordinance or resolution shall be published in any newspaper of general circulation.

-CHAPTER 4. - DISCIPLINARY ACTIONS
+#### CHAPTER 4. - DISCIPLINARY ACTIONS

-SECTION 60.
+Section 60.
 Grounds for Disciplinary Actions. - An elective local official may be disciplined, suspended, or removed from office on any of the following grounds: (a) Disloyalty to the Republic of the Philippines;

 (b) Culpable violation of the Constitution;